Should I wait to be admitted before applying for aid?

 What is Financial Aid Termination?

 Financial Aid Termination generally occurs when a student who is currently on Financial Aid Warning fails to meet Satisfactory Academic Progress requirements after the completion of the warning semester.
 Typically, all financial aid is suspended.
-This includes all federal, state, and institutional aid, and most outside scholarships.
+This includes all federal, state, and institutional aid, as well as most outside scholarships.
 Please refer to the Financial Aid Handbook for details of this policy.

 Can I appeal my Financial Aid Termination status?